AllstaRawR/FILFY/README.md

 | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/7b2db02fb47d89f7d002aaf4c3a8523f79c1ec0e/FILFY/Icons/SpecSheet_Storage_FILFY_RECOMMENDED.svg" width="24"> &nbsp; ~510GB of Free Space on PCIE4x4 NVME | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/7b2db02fb47d89f7d002aaf4c3a8523f79c1ec0e/FILFY/Icons/SpecSheet_Storage_FILFY_REQUIRED.svg" width="24"> &nbsp; ~510GB of Free Space on SATA 3 SSD |

 > [!CAUTION]
 > Failing to meet the REQUIRED SPECS **will** cause bugs, glitches, and crashes unrelated to the mods.
 Make sure you double check that you meet requirements!
+This is likely caused by the PAGEFILE being used instead of VRAM, which gets out of sync, and crashes the game.
+This is not an issue with this modlist.

 > [!IMPORTANT]
-> If you do not use the bundled FSR/DLSS/XeSS, you might see crashing with only 8GB of VRAM.
-This is caused by the PAGEFILE being used instead of VRAM, which gets out of sync, and crashes the game.
-This is not an issue with this modlist.
+> If you have any additional questions not answered in the [Common Issues](#common-issues) section, please ask in our public [Discord Server](https://discord.gg/ag6FSESCK6).

 ---

 ### TABLE OF CONTENTS
 ###### You can skip to any desired section with the table of contents below.

-If your issue is that Wabbajack cannot download missing files, please skip to [this section](https://github.com/AllstaRawR/FILFY/blob/main/README.md#fixing-stuck-downloads-in-wabbajack) and manually download these files to place inside of your Wabbajack downloads folder.
-If you have any additional questions not answered in the [Common Issues](#common-issues) section, please ask in our public [Discord Server](https://discord.gg/ag6FSESCK6).
-I will then make an effort to add them to the list here.

 | FILFY TABLE OF CONTENTS|
 | ----------- |